Skip to content

 During the end of year 1 and throughout the Autumn term of year 2, pupils are required to complete a 4000 word Independent Investigation as part of the Non-Examined Assessment (NEA) element of the course.
 To support pupils in this we undertake two broad field studies of Coasts and Regeneration.
 Students also undertake a coastal field studies day in Llandudno, or other north west coastal areas, and a UK-based residential trip for Sixth Form is regularly planned.

-As with all the new Geography A-level specifications, the new A-level is linear and will be assessed at the end of the Second Year via three different exam papers and an independently researched piece of coursework.
+As with all the new Geography A Level specifications, the new A Level is linear and will be assessed at the end of the Second Year via three different exam papers and an independently researched piece of coursework.

 Please consult the Sixth Form Handbook (pdf) for further information